-Sacramento is a city located in California.
-With a 2020 population of 525,398, it is the 6th largest city in California and the 36th largest city in the United States.
+Sacramento is a city located in Sacramento County California.
+It is also the county seat of Sacramento County.
+With a 2020 population of 525,398, it is the 6th largest city in California and the 36th largest city in the United States .
 Sacramento is currently growing at a rate of 1.13% annually and its population has increased by 12.63% since the most recent census, which recorded a population of 466,488 in 2010.
 Sacramento reached it's highest population of 525,398 in 2021.
 Spanning over 100 miles, Sacramento has a population density of 5,376 people per square mile.

 Sacramento is the capital of the state of California and the seat of government for Sacramento County.